 The first step to getting your business up and running is to make a list of everything you’ll need and everything you’ll need to do to get started.
 Include any costs on the lists.
 By creating a cost list and budgeting accordingly you will prevent any financial roadblocks from delaying your startup.
 Here is a list of a few things to help you get you started:

-- Professional website (this is an absolute must in today’s society).
-We offer several website plans for new inspectors which you can view by visiting our website in the resource box.
+-Professional website (this is an absolute must in today’s society).
+We offer great looking home inspection website templates and custom web design for new inspectors.

 Home Inspection Tools

 The topic of which home inspection tools to buy has always been up for debate.
 Some inspectors use only the minimum tools such as a ladder, outlet tester, flashlight, mirror, and a few others.
 Other inspectors spend thousands of dollars and have every kind of tool available.

 A good rule of thumb is to determine what the local requirements are as far as scope of the inspection and then purchase whatever tools you need and can afford that at least meets the requirements so that you can do a complete and thorough inspection.
 Keep in mind that the amount of tools you have does not in any way determine the success of your business.
 You do not need to spend thousands of dollars on tools to be successful.
 The way you market your business plays a much bigger role in determining your success as a home inspector.
 A professional report is very important so make sure you have a great home inspection software.